calmm-js/documentation/introduction-to-calmm.md

 `x.map(f).skipDuplicates(equals)`.
 Of those two, `K(x, f)` takes less space.

 It should be mentioned, however, there is nothing magical about `K`.
 We use it, because it helps to eliminate boilerplate.
+We also use other observable combinators when they are needed.
+There is no requirement in Calm^2 to use `K`&mdash;all the same functionality can be obtained by just basic observable combinators.
+However, avoiding boilerplate isn't the only reason to use `K`.
 As we will see shortly, it also helps with keeping things easier to understand.

 ### Embedding Observables into VDOM